HASSANQAMARSAIGAL/Test-Cricket-Batting-Data-Cleaning-Preparation-using-Python/README.md

-🏏 Test Cricket Batting Data Cleaning & EDA
+🏏 Test Cricket Batting Data Cleaning & EDa

 This project involves cleaning and exploring a real-world dataset of Test cricket batting statistics.
 The goal is to transform messy, raw data into a structured format suitable for analysis, and to gain insights through exploratory data analysis (EDA) and visualization.